jam-fhi/twig-challenge/README.md

 ## Dependencies

+npm i

-NodeJS to run the test harness.
+then NodeJS to run the moacha tests.

 ## Deployment